binerogroup/documentation/networking/custom-firewall-router.rst

    its possible to do so, this will cause to make the network more difficult to understand.

-   As such, rather give the instance running as a router a leg (a connection) to each of the private subnets that you want to reach and manage everything within the router.
+   As such, rather give the instance running as a router a leg (a connection) to each of the subnets that you want to reach and manage everything within the router.

 Concepts
 --------